-The duct system should be designed and sized according to the methods in Manual Q of the Air Conditioning Contractors of America (ACCA).
+The duct system should be designed and sized according to the methods in the Air Conditioning Contractors of America (ACCA) manual that is most appropriate to the installation application.

 A closed return air duct system shall be used.
 This shall not preclude use of economizers or outdoor fresh air intake.
 It is recommended that supply and return air duct connections at the unit be made with flexible joints.